EN10/BabyLlama/tok361 max_iters val_loss.md

 achieved tok/s: 814.696486
 ```

-**--max_iters=1000      val loss 0.9430**
+**--max_iters=1000      val loss 0.9448    140s**
 ```
 Once upon a time there was a little girl named Lily.
-She loved to play with her toys and the cat.
-One day, Lily could because she couldn't wait to pretty the room.
-Lily was so happy to her and put the box and saw a big cake a dog to play with his friends. achieved tok/s: 734.870317
+She loved to play with her friend, a little girl named Lily.
+One day, she went outside to play with her toys.
+She thought it was a minute of her hand.
+She ran at the pond with a gift his mom.
+She went t achieved tok/s: 794.392523
 ```